-Australia to ban recreational vaping, crackdown on black market
+Australia to ban recreational vaping, crack down on black market

 Health Minister Mark Butler says the products are creating a new generation of nicotine addicts.

-Vaping was marketed as a therapeutic alternative to help smokers quit, Mr Butler will say in a speech unveiling the changes on Tuesday.
+Also known as e-cigarettes, vapes heat a liquid - usually containing nicotine - turning it into a vapour that users inhale.
+They are widely seen as a product to help smokers quit.

-But in reality, vapes have become a recreational product targeted at kids and "sold alongside lollies and chocolate bars" in conveniences stores, he argues.
+But in Australia, vapes have become a recreational product targeted at kids and "sold alongside lollies and chocolate bars" in retail stores, Mr Butler argues.

-"Just like they did with smoking, 'Big Tobacco' has taken another addictive product, wrapped it in shiny packaging and added flavours to create a new generation of nicotine addicts," he will say.
+"Just like they did with smoking, 'Big Tobacco' has taken another addictive product, wrapped it in shiny packaging and added flavours to create a new generation of nicotine addicts," he will say in a speech unveiling the reform on Tuesday.

+Vapes are considered safer than normal cigarettes because they do not contain harmful tobacco.
+But health experts advises that vapes are not risk-free - they can often contain chemicals - and the long-term implications of using them are not yet clear.

+But the Australian government argues they are a public health threat, and one that disproportionately affects young people.

-Vapes are disproportionately used by young people in Australia, with research suggesting one in six 14-17 year olds has vaped, and one in four people aged 18-24.
+Research suggests one in six Australians aged 14-17 years old has vaped, and one in four people aged 18-24.

 "By contrast, only 1 in 70 people my age has vaped," Mr Butler, who is 52, will say.

+The new measures he will announce include a ban on all disposable vapes and on the import of non-prescription products.

-He announced the government will crack down on vape imports, ban all single-use vapes, and require the products to have pharmaceutical-like packaging.
+Prescriptions will be necessary for the vaping products that remain legal, and they will be required to have pharmaceutical-like packaging.
 Restrictions on flavours, colours, nicotine concentrations and other ingredients will also be introduced.

+Mr Butler says the government will also seek to make it easier for people to get a prescription for "legitimate therapeutic use".

+A handful of other countries, like Singapore and Thailand, have also banned vaping and Australia's medicines regulator - the Therapeutic Goods Administration - has been recommending reform.